Anthony-clintan/Impact_Analytics/README.md

-Run main.py as Python Main.py in the comment promt.
+Run main.py as python Main.py in the comment promt.